Dependency Preservation May Prevent Stopping at $2NF$: Preliminaries

 In order to keep the discussion as simple as possible, the dependencies will be such that, as far as $\Omega$ and $F$ are concerned, there is a single candidate key, and that key has two attributes.
 The principal possibilities of dependencies and overlaps (henceforth {\it cases}) will be described in the following section.

 The discussion of the various cases will not, in general, be confined by the (non-)ability of providing real tables, since the purpose is mathematical formulation.
-Yet, for the main theme of the paper (Section~\ref{sec4}), we will give motivation by supplying a `real-life' example with a single table and a few dependencies.
+Yet, for the main theme of the paper (\secref{inability2NF}), we will demonstrate by supplying a `real-life' example with a single table and a few dependencies.